jithinkc22j/Simple_Image_Encryption_DMA/README.md

 This is a simple image encryption algorithm based on DMA (Diffused Mandelbrot set + Arnold map) system.

 This is a simple image encryption code for beginers to practice the matlab code.
 The code exploits the properties of mandelbrot set and arnold map and,it provides cipher image with maximum security.

-Note: If you are using our code for your system or project, you should always cite our paper as a reference.K C.Jithin, SyamSankar, "Colour image encryption algorithm combining Arnold map, DNA sequence operation, and a Mandelbrot set",Journal of Information Security and Applications, Elsevier, Volume 50, February 2020,DOI: https://doi.org/10.1016/j.jisa.2019.102428
+ Note: If you are using my code for your system or project, you should always cite my paper as a reference
+ <a href ="https://docs.google.com/document/d/1AbCxFoUhdOCppM8novgCdOv0F9mqYe7HlBU7yX7Svx0/edit?usp=sharing">Click here to see the publications.</a>

      a=imread('image.png') : Input your image
      Input your initial values for arnold map